nadroj0-0/Engineering-for-Data-Analysis-COMP0235-coursework/README.md

 terraform apply
 ansible-playbook full.yaml

 Workflow:

-Terraform creates the host and worker virtual machines.
+Terraform creates the host and five worker VMs.

-generate_inventory.py reads Terraform outputs and generates a dynamic Ansible inventory.
+generate_inventory.py reads Terraform outputs and builds the dynamic Ansible inventory.

-Ansible configures all machines, mounts the NFS share, installs required software, deploys Celery, and downloads all required datasets.
+Ansible configures all machines, sets up NFS, installs system dependencies, deploys Celery, and populates the shared directory.

 Celery workers start under systemd and automatically load task definitions from the shared NFS directory.

-This creates a fully reproducible, self-contained distributed system.
+The result is a fully reproducible, uniform distributed processing environment.

-Ansible Configuration
+Updated NFS Architecture (Dec 2025)

+The original design exported /shared from the host VM.
+This was changed because the host VM has only a 10 GB disk, which is too small for:

+HHsuite build artifacts

+s4pred weights

+pdb70 database

+UniProt proteome

-GitLab Integration
+GitLab code clone

-The host clones the coursework Git repository using variables defined inside host.yaml:

-gitrepourl
-gituser
-gittoken

-HTTPS-based cloning avoids distributing SSH keys and ensures reproducible pulls from GitLab.
+The NFS server is now worker-1, which has a 150 GB disk and also functions as a normal Celery worker.

+New layout:

+storage node → worker-1 (exports /shared)

+nfs clients → host + workers 2–5 (mount /shared)

+workers → all 5 workers (including the storage node)

+This ensures all machines access the same code and datasets, while giving the NFS server enough space for the full pipeline.

 Shared NFS Directory

-The host exports:
+worker-1 exports:

 /shared/almalinux

-Workers mount this directory so all machines share the same:
+All other machines mount this via:

+<worker-1-ip>:/shared

+The shared directory contains:

 scripts/
  celery/ (Celery tasks)
-helperScripts/ (non-Celery utilities: results_parser.py, select_ids.py)
+ helperScripts/ (results_parser.py, select_ids.py)
 src/
 data/
 dataset/uniprot/
 dataset/pdb70/

-This guarantees that every Celery worker uses the same codebase and datasets.
+tools/ (HHsuite, s4pred)

+Every worker runs the pipeline using these shared files, guaranteeing consistency.

 Role Reorganisation (Dec 2025)

-The Ansible configuration has been fully refactored for clarity:

-host_storage → host_configure_nfs
-host_redis → host_configure_redis
-worker_storage → worker_configure_nfs
-worker_celery → worker_configure_celery
-worker_python → worker_python_dependencies

-Deprecated or unused roles (seconddisk, cnc, old host_pipeline) have been moved to roles/archive/.

-NFS Population Pipeline

-A new high-level role, host_nfs_populator, handles population of the shared directory:

-host_clone_git
-host_download_datasets
-host_install_s4pred
-host_install_hhsuite

-Only the first two are currently implemented.

-Code Synchronisation

-Before copying the fresh GitLab clone into /shared/almalinux/, the host removes the old:

-src/
-scripts/
-data/

-This prevents stale files staying in the shared directory.
-A future improvement will use ansible.posix.synchronize(delete=yes) for fully mirrored updates.
+NFS roles were updated for the new layout:

+storage_configure_nfs – configures NFS server on worker-1

+storage_nfs_populator – clones GitLab repo, installs tools, populates datasets

+client_configure_nfs – mounts /shared on host + workers 2–5

+Celery and Python roles remain unchanged, but Celery's systemd unit now includes:

+After=network-online.target remote-fs.target redis.service

+so Celery only starts after NFS is mounted and Redis is reachable.

-Dataset Download and Layout
+Dataset Layout

-Datasets are now placed into named subdirectories:
+Datasets are placed into named subdirectories:

 dataset/uniprot/uniprot_dataset.fasta.gz
-dataset/pdb70/pdb70_dataset.tar.gz (plus extracted files)

-The playbook:

-checks whether the dataset exists
+dataset/pdb70/  (full extracted database)

+Playbook behaviour:

+checks for existing files

 downloads only if missing

 uses temporary directories

-extracts pdb70 automatically
+extracts automatically

-deletes all temporary files afterward
+cleans up temporary files

-This prevents unnecessary downloads and avoids corrupted partial files.
+idempotent across re-runs

 Dynamic Celery Configuration

-Celery configuration (celeryconfig.py) is generated by a Jinja2 template which sets:
+Celery config uses a Jinja2 template that injects the current Redis IP:

-redis://{{groups["host"][0]}}:6379/0
+redis://{{ groups["host"][0] }}:6379/0

-so Celery always targets the correct Redis host even if Terraform generates new IPs.
+This ensures the workers always point at the correct broker even after Terraform rebuilds.

-A systemd service manages the workers and automatically restarts them when configuration changes.
+Systemd runs Celery directly from /shared/almalinux/scripts/celery.

-Current Status (as of 02 Dec 2025)
+Current Status (as of 04 Dec 2025)

-Terraform cluster builds successfully.
+Terraform cluster builds cleanly with consistent VM provisioning.

-Dynamic inventory generation is stable.

-Ansible roles have been fully reorganised for clarity.

-host_nfs_populator handles Git syncing and dataset management.

-NFS layout is consistent and idempotent across all machines.

-UniProt and pdb70 datasets are downloaded and extracted automatically.
+Worker-1 successfully exports /shared over NFS.

+Host and workers 2–5 mount the share correctly.

-Celery workers run under systemd and load tasks from the shared folder.
+All Celery workers start under systemd across five nodes.

+All machines load the exact same task list from the shared folder.
-All pipeline stages from pipeline_script.py have been rewritten as Celery tasks in tasks.py.

-helperScripts contains non-Celery tools (results_parser.py, select_ids.py).

-Shared NFS folder updates cleanly on every Ansible run.
+s4pred and HHsuite fully installed on the storage node.

+GitLab cloning and file population fully automated.

+UniProt and pdb70 datasets integrated into the shared layout.

-Cluster-wide checks confirm identical task lists on all workers.
+Cluster-wide inspection confirms identical environment across all workers.

-Summary

-The cluster is now cleanly structured, fully automated, and nearly ready for a complete end-to-end pipeline test.
-Terraform builds the machines, Ansible configures everything including GitLab cloning and dataset management, and Celery distributes protein-processing tasks reliably across all workers using Redis for coordination.